calmm-js/partial.lenses/README.md

 // "second"
 ```

+Note that keys are ordered according to the `>` operator.

 ##### <a id="L-minimum"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-minimum) [`L.minimum(traversal, maybeData) ~> maybeValue`](#L-minimum "L.minimum: Ord a => PTraversal s a -> Maybe s -> Maybe a")

-`L.minimum` computes a minimum, according to the `<` operator, of the optional
+`L.minimum` computes a minimum of the optional elements targeted by the
-elements targeted by the traversal.
+traversal.

 For example: